thoughtbot/ruby-science/book/solutions/replace_callback_with_method.md

 ### Uses

-* Reduces coupling persistence logic with business logic.
+* Reduces coupling of persistence logic with business logic.
 * Makes it easier to extract concerns from models.
 * Fixes bugs from accidentally triggered callbacks.
 * Fixes bugs from callbacks with side effects when transactions roll back.

 ### Steps

-* Use [Extract Method](#extract-method) if the callback is an anonymous block.
+* Use [extract method](#extract-method) if the callback is an anonymous block.
 * Promote the callback method to a public method if it's private.
-* Call the public method explicitly rather than relying on `save` and callbacks.
+* Call the public method explicitly, rather than relying on `save` and callbacks.

 \clearpage